Expensent

 How do I set up QuickBooks email forwarding for a client?

 First, copy the exact forwarding address shown in the client's QuickBooks company.
-Current US help shows @assist.intuit.com, while many existing companies and older Intuit pages still reference @qbodocs.com.
+Current Intuit help says customized addresses end in @assist.intuit.com; if QuickBooks shows a different Intuit-managed destination for that company, use the address shown there.
 Then make sure the sending address has at least standard permissions with Vendor access and is enabled in QuickBooks Manage forwarding email.
-You can forward manually, use Gmail/Outlook rules, or connect the client inbox to Expensent and set that forwarding address as the destination.
+The client can forward manually, use Gmail/Outlook rules, or connect their own inbox to Expensent and set that forwarding address as the destination.
 Gmail filters can work, but they are keyword based and require maintenance.

 Related Reading